feathersjs/docs/guides/basics/starting.md

 const feathers = require('@feathersjs/feathers');
 const app = feathers();

-// Register a simple todo service that return the name and a text app.use('todos', {
+// Register a simple todo service that returns the name and some text app.use('todos', {
   async get(name) {
     // Return an object in the form of { name, text }